LIT-Protocol/docs/docs/network/networks/mainnet.md

 | Habanero | Decentralized mainnet beta.
 Persistent, keys will not be deleted. | BLS, ECDSA | Encryption, User Wallets (PKPs), Serverless Signing (Lit Actions) | Live | V3 | TBD | [habanero](https://github.com/LIT-Protocol/networks/tree/main/habanero) |

 ## Token Usage
-If you'd like to use Habanero, you'll need some 'testLPX' tokens to pay for network fees and [gas](../rollup.mdx) when minting PKPs.
+If you'd like to use Habanero, you'll need some 'testLIT' tokens to pay for network fees and [gas](../rollup.mdx) when minting PKPs.
 Habanero uses a test token for payments and gas that holds no real world value.
 You can acquire some tokens from the verified [faucet](https://faucet.litprotocol.com/).

 ## Migration
 In order to connect to the Habanero network (the mainnet beta), you'll need to ensure your application is compatible with the v3 version of the Lit SDK.
 This means if you were previously building on Jalapeno or Serrano using the v2 SDK, you'll need to update your app to use v3.